 To report an outage, call

-What is the Blue Ridge Energy Leadership Track?
+Blue Ridge Energy Leadership Track?

 The Blue Ridge Energy Leadership Track is an innovative program for high school students that encourages leadership development, resume building and college preparedness.
 The Leadership Track is a self-paced point system that allows motivated students to compete for various leadership awards including all-expense paid leadership camp experiences, workshops and possible college scholarships.